aviaku/simplifi-quiz/README.md

     $ node scripts/search-by-uid.js UID

 # Parsing
 In an attempt to reduce the amount of data being written to the datastore, the following parsing decisions were made.

-## IP Address
+## IP Address and User Agent
-- Kept as is, if present
+Kept as is, if present

 ## URL and Referer
 Split into three segments.